3rd Panzer Army: 2 October 1941

 In March 1944, the 3rd Panzer Army took part in the forced assembly and deportation of Russian civilians in the Borisov area.
 The civilians were deported to Germany for use as forced labor.

 During Operation Bagration in July 1944, 3rd Panzer Army became part of the encirclement at Tekino, the Duna and Vitebsk, where it was largely destroyed.
 Surviving units retreated through Lithuania before reforming a line near Courland, fighting and being defeated during the Battle of Memel in late 1944.

 In February 1945 the 3rd Panzer Army was one of the armies that made up the new Army Group Vistula.
 On 10 March 1945, General Hasso-Eccard von Manteuffel was made the commander of the 3rd Panzer Army, which was assigned to defend the banks of the Oder River, north of the Seelow Heights, thus hampering Soviet access to Western Pomerania and Berlin.
 They then faced an overwhelming Soviet attack launched by General Rokossovsky's 2nd Belorussian Front during the Battle of Berlin.
 On 25 April the Soviets broke through 3rd Panzer Army's line around the bridgehead south of Stettin and crossed the Randow Swamp.

 Following the defeat at Stettin, 3rd Panzer Army was forced to retreat into the region of Mecklenburg – the headquarters of 3rd Panzer Army.
-Manteuffel made negotiations with British generals including Field Marshall Bernard Montgomery at Hagenow on 3 May 1945 so that he with 300,000 German soldiers would surrender to the British rather than Soviet forces.
+Manteuffel negotiated with British generals including Field Marshal Bernard Montgomery at Hagenow on 3 May 1945 so that he with 300,000 German soldiers could surrender to the British rather than Soviet forces.